-In this paper we describe the background academic work that provides a point of departure for this research.
+In this project update we begin by describing the background academic work that provides a point of departure for this research.
 We then present the findings of our case study analysis of wall system innovations in the United States.
-Based on constructs identified in the case, we examine interorganizational knowledge flows in order to understand the impact on innovation diffusion.
-The paper ends with a discussion of the implications of this research on industry and organizational strategy and suggests directions for future research.
+Based on constructs identified in the case, we examine the interorganizational knowledge flows in order to understand the impact on innovation diffusion.
+The paper ends with a discussion of the implications of this research on industry and organizational strategy.